jMotif/jmotif-R/README.md

     5   0.4177020      188

 #### 7.0 Rule density curve
-As we have discussed in [8], SAX opens door for many high-level string algorithms aplication to the problem of patterns minin in time series.
-Specifically, we have shown useful properties of grammatical compression (i.e., algorithmic complexity) when applied to the problem of recurrent and anomalous pattern discovery.
+As we have discussed in our work, SAX opens door for many high-level string algorithms aplication to the problem of patterns mining in time series.
+Specifically in [[8](http://csdl.ics.hawaii.edu/techreports/2014/14-05/14-05.pdf)], we have shown useful properties of grammatical compression (i.e., algorithmic complexity) when applied to the problem of recurrent and anomalous pattern discovery.

 Jmotif-R implements RePair [7] algoithm for grammar induction, which can be used to build the rule density curve enabling highly efficient approximate time series anomaly discovery.